yahiaetman/URPCustomPostProcessingStack/README.md

     // By default, the effect is visible in the scene view, but we can change that here. public override bool visibleInSceneView => true;

+    /// Specifies the input needed by this custom post process.
+Default is Color only. public override ScriptableRenderPassInput input => ScriptableRenderPassInput.Color;

     // Initialized is called only once before the first render call
     // so we use it to create our material